 become An AUSTIN AMFT member

 By becoming an Austin AMFT member, you're committing your support to the advancement of the field of Marriage and Family Therapy in Austin, Texas and gaining a supportive community of fellow therapists.

 have ideas for upcoming ceu events?

-We're currently recruiting speakers to present at our monthly meetings this year.
+We're currently recruiting speakers to present at our monthly meetings in 2023.
 We're committed to finding passionate and knowledgeable speakers to offer educational talks on a wide variety of clinical topics that benefit the Austin AMFT Community.

 Austin AMFT is particularly interested in presenting topics that are viewed through a systemic lens and that focus on how the work impacts the family system, community, or sociocultural spheres.
 Topics may be geared toward work with individuals, families or couples.